dontpanicdao/starknet-burner/docs/contributors/design/04-deploy-erc20.md

 ```

 We are almost ready to use the contract.
 Before we continue, we will send 5 tokens
-to the account that we will use with the burner wallet.
+to the account that we will use with the starknet burner.

-### Send 5 tokens to the burner wallet
+### Send 5 tokens to the starknet burner

 Connect to
 [goerli voyager](https://goerli.voyager.online/contract/0x07a1a9784591aad3cc294ed3d89fa45add74e96e8c20e46a21153a6aa979a9cb#writeContract)